AlexCline/nodeunit-watcher/README.md

     nodeunit-watcher --reporter minimal testfile.js

-nodeunit-watcher checks your test files and calls `fs.watchFile` on them and calls a new instance of `nodeunit` whenever you make changes to the file specified.
+nodeunit-watcher calls `fs.watchFile` on your test files and runs a new instance of `nodeunit` whenever you make changes to the file specified.

 Bug Reports
 -----